 While the past year in Australia has been tough, it pales in comparison to the devastation experienced in Ireland in 1846.
 It was the second year of the Irish potato famine, also known as the Great Hunger, a food crisis during which over a million people died from starvation and related causes and another million were forced to leave their homeland.

 23-year-old Robert Little was one of those who left.
-With his brother John, he boarded a boat to Sydney with little more than his recently acquired legal qualifications and a letter of introduction from his bank to the Bank of New South Wales (which we now known as Westpac).
+With his brother John, he boarded a boat to Sydney with little more than his recently acquired legal qualifications and a letter of introduction from his bank to the Bank of New South Wales (which we now know as Westpac).

 The letter proved valuable.
 The bank helped Little get acquainted with the people of Sydney and introduced him to their solicitor George Allen and his son Wigram.
 Little and Wigram were of similar age and appear to have struck up an immediate friendship.
 Their bond endured and the connection between their legal firms strengthened through the years, eventually leading to a merger.
 (Image: Portrait of Robert Little - Collection of John Oxley Library, State Library of Queensland)